The Best Hotels to Book Near Durham Cathedral

 Hotel Indigo has brought its brand of buzzy cool to this grand Victorian civic building.
 Not that it’s done away with the period charm: decorative columns, original tiling and the domed ceiling of the Rotunda Bar all add splendour to the hip design.
 You’ll also find a Marco Pierre White restaurant on-site, serving English and French classics in the circular former council chamber.
 You’re away from the tourist hubbub, but a mere 10-minute walk from the cathedral.

-Tucked between pretty Wharton Park and Flass Vale woodland reserve, this historic pub with rooms sits in a quiet spot, just a 15-minute stroll from Durham Cathedral.
+Tucked between pretty Wharton Park and Flass Vale woodland reserve, this historic pub with rooms is where to stay in Durham for a quiet visit, just a 15-minute stroll from Durham Cathedral.
 Find a table in the friendly bar or beer garden, and tuck into a generous plate of seasonal pub grub.
 The choice of comfortable, unfussy rooms includes family options with a king and sofa bed.
 Make the most of the free on-site parking, a rarity in central Durham.

 There’s a modern opulence about this Georgian townhouse hotel, a short walk along Old Elvet to Durham city centre.
 The striking rooms are all individually themed: some have generous bespoke baths, while others boast private covered hot tubs overlooking the city’s perfectly manicured cricket ground.
 The lavish hotel restaurant serves American-style smokehouse food, as well as afternoon teas and hearty Sunday roasts.